otrv4/otrv4/otrv4.md

    Authenticator = KDF_2(MKmac || Data_message_sections)
    ```

+  * Continue to use the sender's instance tag.

 #### When you receive a Data Message:

+* Check that the receiver's instance tag matches your sender's instance tag.

 * Use the `message_id` to compute the receiving chain key, and calculate
 encryption and MAC keys.